-- 2. If the engine starts, turn it off, and try starting the engine with the standard keys. - 3.
-If one or both of the standard keys do not start the engine, take the vehicle, the code re-registering key and both standard keys to a Yamaha dealer and have the standard keys re-registered.
+- 2. If the engine starts, turn it off and try starting the engine with the standard keys. - If one or both of the standard keys do not start the engine, take the vehicle, the code re-registering key and both standard keys to a Yamaha dealer and have the standard keys re-registered.

-If the multi-function display indicates any error code, note the code number, and then have a Yamaha dealer check the vehicle.
+If the display indicates any error codes, note the code number, and then have a Yamaha dealer check the vehicle.